nominal-systems/dmi/docs/providers/provider-capabilities.md

   - The provider must be able to return the details of a result for a user, including the status of the result, using the unique identifier returned when the result was created.
 - **Result Acknowledgment**
   - The provider must provide a mechanism to acknowledge a result for a user, using the unique identifier returned when the result was created.
-  - Unacknowledged results should not be returned in the result retrieval endpoint.
+  - Acknowledged results should not be returned in the result retrieval endpoint.
 - **Test Environment**
   - The provider must have a test environment that can be used to test the integration.
   - The test environment should be able to be reset to a known state.